Meet the Board

 Tom Schwarz is a life-long resident of Bertrand, Mr. Schwarz received a certificate in agriculture from the University of Nebraska, Lincoln.
 He has 35 years of farming experience and has owned a hay-grinding business for 28 of those years.
 He has served as a board member of the Central Nebraska Public Power and Irrigation District, Nebraska Water Users, Inc., Central Water Users, and Phelps-Gosper Livestock Growers.
 He is a senior fellow in the Nebraska LEAD program.
 He and his wife Linda have been married over 25 years, and they have two children – Alex and Becky.
 Alex helps on the farm, and Becky works there in the summer between sessions at the University of Nebraska.

-Welcome to our newest board member – Paul Orme from Arizona!
-Most of you know Paul – he’s been a long-time member of the Alliance’s Advisory Committee.
-Paul’s law practice focuses on representing special districts in water, electric power, and utility law matters.
+Paul was a long-time member of the Alliance’s Advisory Committee before joining the board.
+His law practice focuses on representing special districts in water, electric power, and utility law matters.
 He serves as Counsel to five special districts in Pinal County, Arizona.
 Plus – Paul lives on and serves as President of his family’s 4th Generation cattle ranch in central Arizona.
 In this capacity he also serves on the board of directors of the Arizona Farm and Ranch Group and is a member of the Arizona Cattle Growers Association and the Arizona Agribusiness and Water Council.

-Steve Benson is president of Planters Hay, Inc. and has been a managing partner of Benson Farms, LLC in Brawley, California since 2007.
-He is the past president of the board of directors of Imperial Irrigation District.
-He currently serves on the Imperial Valley Economic Development Corporation and is the Chairman of the board of the Imperial Valley Vegetable Growers Association.
-He is a former board member of the Imperial County Farm Bureau and the Imperial Valley Boys and Girls Clubs.
-Mr. Benson has a BS from Bucknell University and his MBA from the Marshall School of Business at the University of Southern California.
-He is married and the father of four children..
+Steve Benson is a fourth generation farmer of winter vegetables and hay/seed crops in Brawley, California.
+He is currently President of Planters Hay, Inc. and managing partner of Benson Farms, LLC since 2007.
+He currently serves as Treasurer of the Imperial Valley Vegetable Growers Association, Advisory Board Member of the Imperial County Farm Bureau, and board member of Imperial Valley H20, a local water rights advocacy group.
+He is the past president of the board of directors of Imperial Irrigation District, the Imperial Valley Economic Development Corporation, and Imperial Valley Boys and Girls Clubs.
+Mr. Benson has a BS Civil Engineering from Bucknell University and his MBA from the Marshall School of Business at the University of Southern California.
+He is married and the father of four children.

 Charles Lyall is a third-generation farmer in the lower Yakima Valley and Columbia Basin.
 In 1978, he joined his family farm, Lyall and Sons.
 They continue to grow cherries, apples, concord grapes for Welches Juice Corporation and a small amount of produce for farmer’s markets in Washington State.
 He has served as a Director on the Board of South Columbia Irrigation District, since 2000.
 He is a alternate on the Board of Columbia Basin Hydropower.
 A past board member of the Colombia Basin Development League.
 A graduate from the Washington Agforestry Leadership Program, class of XXl.
 He has been married to Thea for over 33 years and has three children.